 While designed to provide open access to photonics innovation support for all European companies who meet the eligibility criteria, the ACTPHAST program is particularly suited to the needs of small to medium-sized enterprises (SMEs) who do not have the financial resources to invest in in-house R&D expertise and state-of-the-art technologies, nor to undertake risky innovation projects.

-The Systems Microscopy Network of Excellence (NoE) is a life science project spearheading a key enabling methodology based on live cell imaging for the development of next-generation systems biology.
-The project is funded under the 7th Framework Programme (FP7) of the European Union.
+The Systems Microscopy Network of Excellence (NoE) (2011-2015) was a life science project spearheading a key enabling methodology based on live cell imaging for the development of next-generation systems biology.
+The project was funded under the 7th Framework Programme (FP7) of the European Union.

-The multidisciplinary consortium joins 15 research groups spread over the whole of Europe and is coordinated from Karolinska Institutet.
-The project was launched 1 January 2011 and will run until the end of 2015.
-During the course of the project, the network will further tools and strategies to make available to the wider research community, a new approach to the systems biology of the living cell.
+The multidisciplinary consortium joined 15 research groups spread over the whole of Europe and was coordinated from Karolinska Institutet.
+The project was launched 1 January 2011 and ran until the end of 2015.
+During the course of the project, the network furthered tools and strategies to make available to the wider research community, a new approach to the systems biology of the living cell.

 The NanoPhotonics for Energy Efficiency Network of Excellence (2010-2015) focused on re-orienting nanophotonics research towards the challenges in energy efficient applications.
 The network clustered nanophotonic laboratories and research groups of 9 different institutions in 6 European countries with complimentary expertise, integrating more than 130 scientists, engineers, technicians and managers in nanophotonics.